 Did you know that only 8% of people would be encouraged to engage with a brand if it addressed them by their first name?
 Meanwhile 78% of marketers only use first name personalization to customize messages.
-However, personalization is not limited to that, there are many ways to make your messages more human, personal and relevant.
-Done right, it can bring significant engagement growth and revenue uplift.
+However, personalization is not limited to that, there are many ways to make your messages more human and relevant.

 Even though personalization has been a top priority for marketers for some time, the majority of them seems to have trouble implementing personalization in an intelligent and scalable way.
 Studies show that the majority of brands are still relying on basic forms of personalization, failing to engage increasingly demanding consumers.